 Neck Lift Procedure

 A full neck lift involves liposuction, repair of the platysma muscle and the repositioning of the skin over the repaired muscles.
-Excess skin is removed through well hidden incisions.
+Excess skin is removed through well-hidden incisions.
 The incision are hidden within the natural creases around the ear, behind the ear, and then “ghosted” into the hairline edge behind the ear.
 The surgery is performed through this incision to ensure all scars are well hidden and camouflaged by the patient's natural anatomy.
 Sometimes a small incision is hidden in a fold below the chin crease, near the chin to neck junction.

-As a prominent facelift surgeon, Dr. Lampert is an expert in placement of incisions and meticulous incision closure.
+As a prominent facelift surgeon, Dr. Lampert is an expert in the placement of incisions and meticulous incision closure.
 There is often no visible scar once healing is fully complete.
 His training as a plastic surgeon and a classical sculptor come into full use when working with the facial fat, neck muscle, and skin tissue.
 Aesthetics and patient safety are his prime concerns in order to ensure that each patient receives the best neck lift Miami has to offer.